Go to the main content section Anchor point

 Rock Fishing

-• Not a one-man activity: at least two partners are a must.
+• Not a one -man activity: at least two partners are a must.

 • If the waves get bigger or the weather turns bad, leave immediately.

-• In a less familiar fishing spots, observe the area from a height in the beginning.
-Count for over 20 waves before starting to fish.
+• In less familiar fishing spots, observe the area from a height in the beginning.
+Count over 20 waves before starting to fish.
 Avoid standing or placing things on any wet location or places the waves could reach.

-• When fishing equipment falls in the water, don’t try to fetch it.
+• When fishing equipment falls in the water, don ’t try to fetch it.

 Surfing